-- a private warning may generally be considered more appropriate for a first breach where the breach was not of a serious nature, had not adversely affected other Scheme Participants or the Scheme(s), and there would be no merit in other Scheme Participants being informed of the breach; - a written notification of complaint, being a formal reprimand, would be applied where the CAC considered the breach to be of a sufficiently serious nature to record a reprimand against the firm.
+- a written notification of complaint, being a formal reprimand, would be applied where the CAC considered the breach to be of a sufficiently serious nature to record a reprimand against the firm.
 The CAC may consider publishing the notification on its website if it believed this would be in the interests of other Scheme Participants and/or the Scheme(s) - a public warning, being a formal notice, would be applied in the case of a more serious breach and where the CAC believes it would be in the interests of other Scheme Participants and/or the Schemes to publicise the notice.
 This sanction is the most likely of the three to be used in conjunction with the sanction of termination.